browserengineering/book/book/styles.md

 it'll be a lot easier to read.
 Don't neglect debugging niceties like this!

+[^show-context]: It can be especially helpful to print, say, the 20 characters around index `i` from the string.

-Anyway, once you've got your parser debugged, let's move on to the next step: applying CSS to the page.
+Once you've got your parser debugged, let's start applying the parsed style sheet to the web page.

 Applying style sheets
 =====================